wesleybeckner/python_foundations/docs/S6_Matplotlib.md

 Lets start by importing our `matplotlib` module.

-Pyplot is a module of Matplotlib that provides functions to add plot elements like text, lines, and images. typically we import this module like so
+Pyplot is a module of Matplotlib that provides functions to add plot elements like text, lines, and images.
+Typically we import this module like so

 ```
 import matplotlib.pyplot as plt